St James’s Palace

 The striking Tudor gatehouse of St James’s Palace, the only surviving part of a building initiated by the palace-mad Henry VIII in 1530,...

-Five rooms of Clarence House, the official residence of Charles, the Prince of Wales, Camilla, the Duchess of Cornwall, and Prince...
+Five ground-floor rooms of Clarence House, the official residence of Charles, the Prince of Wales, Camilla, the Duchess of Cornwall,...

 Just outside Green Park is Spencer House, completed in the Palladian style in 1766 for the first Earl Spencer, an ancestor of Princess...